 Spring blooming plants need chilling to force the bulb to sprout.
 This necessity makes them naturally tolerant of freezes and snow and minimizes the chance of crocus cold damage.

 The United States Department of Agriculture has organized the U.S. into hardiness zones.
 These indicate the average annual minimum temperature per region, divided by 10 degrees Fahrenheit.
 These bulb plants are hardy in United States Department of Agriculture zones 9 to 5.

 Crocus will thrive in zone 9, which is 20 to 30 degrees F. (-6 to -1 C.), and down to zone 5, which ranges from -20 to -10 degrees F. (-28 to -23 C.).
 That means that when freezing occurs to the ambient air at 32 degrees F. (0 C.), the plant is still within its hardiness zone.

 So, will snow hurt crocus blooms?
 Snow actually acts as an insulator and keeps temperatures around the plant warmer than the ambient air.
 Crocus in snow and cold are resilient and will continue their life cycle.
 The foliage is very cold durable and can even persist under a thick blanket of snow.
 Crocus cold damage in new buds is possible, however, as they are a bit more sensitive.
 Tough little crocus seems to make it through any spring weather event.

 Protecting Crocus in Snow and Cold

 Covers also keep the plants from being crushed by heavy snow, although, in most cases, the flowers will spring back up once the heavy white stuff has melted.
-Because crocus cold hardiness goes down to -20 degrees, an incident cold enough to hurt them would be rare and only in the chilliest zones.
+Since crocus cold hardiness goes down to -20 degrees F. (-28 C.), an incident cold enough to hurt them would be rare and only in the chilliest zones.

 You can look forward to next year, when the plant will rise like Lazarus from the ashes and greet you with the assurance of warmer seasons.